Coko-Foundation/ketty/docs/docs/getInvolved/04-Localising Ketty's Interface.md

 ## Introduction

-This guide will help you understand how to work with our user interface lanaguage file for translations and editorial consistency.
+This guide will help you understand how to work with our user interface language file for translations and editorial consistency.
 While these files might look complex at first, you'll only need to focus on specific parts, and we'll show you exactly what to look for.
 We'll also share tips for maintaining consistent style and tone throughout the interface.

-All UI text is stored in the lanagage files in [ketty/server/cofig/languages](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/tree/main/config/languages?ref_type=heads).
-The `en.json` file is for **Standardised Enlish (UK)** interface and is the source for all translations.
+All UI text is stored in the language files in [ketty/server/cofig/languages](https://gitlab.coko.foundation/coko-org/products/ketty/server/-/tree/main/config/languages?ref_type=heads).
+The `en-GB.json` file is for the **Standardised English (UK)** interface and is the source for all translations.

 ## Understanding the language file